“Keep a journal with both content and process oriented entries.”

 Starting an exercise program is one part of a lifestyle transformation plan.
 Moreover, transformation is a lifelong journey.
 Your initial goal may be to drop weight.
 In actuality, you must reforming your approach to life, one step at a time, with new habits to carry you forward.

 For some, considering an exercise program, especially when put into the context of long-term lifestyle change, feels overwhelming.
 The trick is to map your journey before you get started.
 You are doing more than adding exercise to you life.
 You are adopting activity throughout your day, not just isolated segments.
 The following tips are designed to form new lifestyle habits, sustainable habits that carry you through for the rest of your life:

 This should go without saying.
 Before starting any exercise or fitness program, see you physician for a comprehensive physical.
 This is especially true if you consider yourself a healthy person with few medical problems throughout your life.
 “Silent killers” that are easily overlooked (e.g.; high blood pressure) but are quickly identifiable during a physical exam.

 Two – Evaluate Your Current Level of Activity

 Map your physical activity as a general baseline, based on your current level of activity.
 Dig deep!
 Count the number of hours you spend moving, compared to the number of hours you spend sitting.
 What is the ratio?

 Like many of us who have jobs sitting in front of a computer and attending meetings, you will notice a very small proportion of time throughout the day in motion.
 Have a long commute to and form work in your car?
 That is all time spent sitting.
 Don’t be hard on yourself either.
 Society is quickly drifting towards inactivity as a norm.

-Three – Keep A Journal
+Three – Keep an Exercise Journal

 Now that you have documented a clear activity baseline, it is important to keep track of the changes you are about to make.
 I suggest keeping a journal.
 Both paper and digital work great – choose the one that fits your personality best.